 6. Reduce stress

-An all-natural calming supplement can help to keep your dog happy without causing any upset to their digestive health.
+An all-natural calming supplement can help to keep your dog happy.
 YuMOVE Calming Care for Dogs has been specifically formulated for nervous pets.
 It’s available as a tasty tablet or a daily chew and works by easing anxiety and encouraging calm behaviour.

 Want to find out more about your dog’s digestion?
 Check out our guide on the best food for your dog’s sensitive tummy.